TolinSimpson/Portable-Notebook/README.md

 ## ✨ Features

 - 🔒 Privacy First: All data stays on your device - no cloud, no tracking
-- 📱 Responsive Design: Works perfectly on desktop, tablet, and mobile
 - 📁 Smart Organization: Create unlimited categories to organize your notes
 - 🔍 Instant Search: Quickly find any note with real-time search
 - 🎨 Rich Text Editor: Format your notes with headings, lists, links, images, and more